Skip to main content

 1. Expiring provisions of TCJA would become permanent

-3. Tips earned by workers would be exempt from income tax
+4. Tips and overtime pay earned by workers would be exempt from income tax

 Corporate Income Tax:

-1. Decrease corporate income tax rate to 20%
+1. Decrease corporate income tax rate to 20%, with a preferential 15% rate for corporations who produce goods domestically

 Excise Taxes: